US STOCKS-Futures edge higher after two-day decline

 NEW YORK, Nov 1 U.S. stock index futures edged slightly higher on Friday, indicating a Wall Street rebound following two days of losses spurred by concerns over Federal Reserve policy.

-The rally this year has taken the Dow and S&P repeatedly to record highs, leading some analysts to call for a pullback, especially amid some signs of slowing growth, like weak economic data and an earnings season marked by tepid revenue.
+* The rally this year has taken the Dow and S&P to repeated record highs, leading some analysts to call for a pullback, especially amid some signs of slowing growth, like an earnings season marked by tepid revenue.

-"Investors continue to buy the dips as they believe the Fed will hold steady for a while, and that's helping to give us a bounce today," said Robert Pavlik, chief market strategist at Banyan Partners LLC in New York.

-"I would be somewhat cautious about reentering the market so quickly, since there still are headwinds out there and we haven't pulled back very much from our highs."

-Recent economic data has been mixed, with the most recent ADP National Employment Report coming in below expectations but the Chicago Purchasing Manager's Index sharply above forecasts.
-While weak data has been a concern, strong data has spurred selling on expectations it may encourage the Fed to slow its stimulus - something the central bank has said it would do once growth meets its targets.
+* Recent economic data has been mixed with the most recent ADP National Employment Report coming in below expectations but the Chicago Purchasing Manager's Index sharply above forecasts.
+While weak data has been a concern for investors, strong data has spurred some investors to sell, on expectations it may encourage the Fed to slow its stimulus - something the central bank has said it would do once growth meets its targets.

 * Indexes dip: Dow 0.15 pct, S&P 0.17 pct, Nasdaq 0.26 pct (Updates to open)